Beartooth Highway Guide

 Stops that usually earn the time

-You do not need a giant checklist.
 A handful of strong overlooks and short alpine stops usually beats trying to tag every named pullout on the map.

 Rock Creek Vista